Belgrade Plaza

 The Belgrade Plaza is a £113 million mixed-use development in Coventry city centre in West Midlands, England.

 Construction

-The Belgrade Plaza was built by construction firm, Oakmoor Deeley.
+The Belgrade Plaza was built by the construction firm, Oakmoor Deeley.
 The development had two phases.
-The first – a 1,100 space car park – opened in 2007.
-The second phase has two hotels, a casino, restaurants, bars and apartments to the area between the Belgrade Theatre and the ring road.
+The first – a 1,100-space car park – opened in 2007.
+The second phase has two hotels, a casino, restaurants, bars, and apartments in the area between the Belgrade Theatre and the ring road.

-Gala Casino, Premier Travel Inn, Radisson Edwardian, Pizza Express, Bella Italia and Metro Bar& Grill have been installed near the Belgrade Plaza multistorey car park.
+Gala Casino, Premier Travel Inn, Radisson Edwardian, Pizza Express, Bella Italia, and Metro Bar & Grill have been installed near the Belgrade Plaza multistorey car park.